Singapore Real Estate Exchange: Validated listings

 The estate agencies created the exchange to provide validated listings.
-Listings are validated through internal systems of the estate agencies in accordance with the Estate Agent Agreement for exclusive listings as prescribed by Council of Estate Agencies (CEA).
+Listings are validated through the internal systems of the estate agencies following the Estate Agent Agreement for exclusive listings as prescribed by Council of Estate Agencies (CEA).
 Unlike other property portals in Singapore, the validation listing process through the SRX network of the eleven leading estate agencies ensures that no listing is a dummy or duplicate.

 Technology enabler

 SRX is an electronic information network administered by StreetSine.
 It is responsible for collecting, cleaning, filtering, processing, and disseminating information via the internet, smart phones, and tablets.

 Government collaboration

 Effective 15 November 2011, the InfoComm Development Authority (IDA) of Singapore awarded StreetSine a government grant to further develop SRX as a platform to improve the transparency and liquidity of real estate transactions in Singapore.

 Members

 As of April 2017, the 15 members of the Singapore Real Estate Exchange are: